Fridge: Nick Cave

 - How do you interpret the very last line?
 Some beautiful metaphor for him taking her life away?
 Not quite.
 The "Rose between her teeth" is a very lyrical way to say that he smashed the "rock in his fist" right into her goddamn mouth, having blood splattering all over her face, leaving her mangled head resembling a rose.
 Jesus Christ, Nick, go see a therapist.

-For those who don't already know their John Milton by heart, "Song Of Joy" has a great example too; the Unreliable Narrator tells us that the serial killer who slaughtered his family "quotes John Milton on the walls in his victims' blood/In my house he wrote "His Red Right Hand"/And that, I'm told, is from Paradise Lost."
+- For those who don't already know their John Milton by heart, "Song Of Joy" from Murder Ballads has a great example too; the Unreliable Narrator tells us that the serial killer who slaughtered his family "quotes John Milton on the walls in his victims' blood/In my house he wrote "His Red Right Hand"/And that, I'm told, is from Paradise Lost."
 It's creepy.
 Then you look up the lyric sheet, where Nick has made sure to note that the narrator's monologue is full of Milton quotes.
 And any doubts of the killer's identity is go out the window, and you're left wondering just how well the "family man" he's addressing knows his Milton... the fact that the monologue is also full of Nick Cave quotes doesn't make it any less creepy.

 The sun to me is dark and silent as the moonDo you, Sir, have a room?Are you beckoning me in...?
 HIT IT!

-if you think about it, almost ALL of his songs have this horror inside them.
+- If you think about it, almost ALL of his songs have this horror inside them.